Muhammad III of Morocco: Family and personal life

+Legacy and death

-Construction
+Construction projects and legacy

 Mohammed bin Abdallah employed the French architect Théodore Cornut to build the model city of Essaouira.

 The present city of Essaouira (al-Ṣawīra) was developed by Sidi Mohammed in 1769, with an estimated population of about 12,000.
 It was developed as the principal port for external trade to strengthen central authority to limit the intervention of Europeans.
 Rabat was also built to become an imperial city during Sidi Mohammed's reign, including the Dar al-Makhzen palace and the As-Sunna Mosque even though both have been much altered since then.

 The Lisbon earthquake of 1755 which destroyed most of Casablanca led to the Portuguese evacuating it.
 Sidi Mohammed rebuilt the town and renamed it al-Dār al-Bayḍāʼ (الدار البيضاء).
 Abdallah Laroui described him as "the architect of modern Morocco".

-Death
+Death and succession

 Mohammed bin Abdallah died on 9 April 1790 in Meknes, and was buried in a small qubba near the Dar al-Makhzen of Rabat.
 He was succeeded by his son Yazid, who besieged Ceuta from 1790 to 1791.
 Yazid eventually died in 1792 and was succeeded by his brother Sulayman.